Junimeek/Junimeek/README.md

 ![Juniper Header](https://user-images.githubusercontent.com/91515906/226779266-dc2804db-3ceb-4f1e-b203-1de6234a1981.png)
 ***
 Hello there!\
-I'm Juni, a wannabe developer whose only real accomplishment right now is making an FNF mod, Miku Monday.
+I'm Juni, a wannabe developer whose only real accomplishment right now is making a Baldi's Basics mod, Baldi's Extended Schoolhouse.

 Currently, I'm *attempting* to learn C# for Unity development so I can maybe make my own games one day.